biniona-mongodb/MongoKafkaLite/README.md

 `docker-compose up`

-To stop the process you can use "Control-C" or `docker-compose down -v`

 Once you have started the service run the following command to enter the shell:

 `docker exec -it shell /bin/sh`